Mahmoud-56/Deduper-Mahmoud-56/notes.md

         Discard the read or write it to a separate file.
         Continue to the next read.

-    Extract the chromosome number and starting position
+    Extract the chromosome number and starting position (adjust for soft clipping based using CIGAR string).

     If we encounter a new chromosome number:
         Clear the `read_pos` set to start fresh for the new chromosome.

-    if the read is on the +ve strand (using BITFLAG 16 from column 2): adjust for soft clipping based using CIGAR string.
-Only looking at 'S' on the left side.
-Whatever the number before S, it will be sibstracted from POS number given in SAM file.

-    else:
-    Check if the read is on the reverse strand (using BITFLAG 16 from column 2): look at the cigar string, if there is 'S' 'D' or 'N' add the numbers before those letters to the POS
+    Check if the read is on the reverse strand (using BITFLAG 16 from column 2):
+        Adjust the start position based on the strand direction

-    Create a tuple (UMI, strand direction,corrected start position)
+    Create a tuple (UMI, chromosome, corrected start position)

     If the tuple is already in read_pos:
         Discard the read (consider it a duplicate).